Unitary anchored planar algebras: Introduction

 \subsubsection{Unitary higher categories}

 Over the past decades, a theory of higher linear algebra has emerged from work of many authors, e.g., \cite{MR1355899,MR1448713,MR2555928,MR3971584}.
-The higher $n$-category $n\Vect$ of $n$-\emph{vector spaces} plays the role of target for $n$-dimensional topological quantum field theories, where the fully dualizable objects give fully extended theories by the corbordism hypothesis.
+The higher $n$-category $n\Vect$ of $n$-\emph{vector spaces} may be used as target for $n$-dimensional topological quantum field theories, where the fully dualizable objects give fully extended theories by the corbordism hypothesis.
 Until recently, definitions of $n\Vect$ were bespoke, chosen to agree with well-known state-sum models.
 The recent breakthrough \cite{1905.09566} provides a uniform framework to construct (the fully dualizable part of) $n\Vect$ via a formal inductive procedure starting from just the complex numbers.

 Starting with $\bbC$, a commutative algebra, we can deloop and complete to obtain the 1-category $\mathsf{Vect_{fd}}$.
 Since $\Vect$ is a symmetric monoidal tensor category, we can deloop and complete again to obtain the 2-category $\mathsf{Alg_{fd}^{sep}}$ of finite dimensional separable algebras, bimodules, and intertwiners.
 Assigning to an algebra its category of modules gives an equivalence to $2\Vect$, the 2-category of finite semisimple categories, linear functors, and natural transformations.
-Since $2\Vect$ is a symmetric monoidal 2-category, we may deloop and complete again to obtain the 3-category of (separable) multifusion categories \cite{2003.06663}, which is equivalent to the 3-category of semisimple 2-categories \cite{1812.11933,MR4372801}.
+Since $2\Vect$ is a symmetric monoidal 2-category, we may deloop and complete again to obtain the 3-category of (separable) multifusion categories \cite{MR4444089}, which is equivalent to the 3-category of semisimple 2-categories \cite{1812.11933,MR4372801}.

 For physical applications in topologically ordered phases of matter, it is important to have a version of the above construction that incorporates unitary structures at all levels.
 However, extending this construction to the unitary setting is quite delicate.
 Whereas dualizability is a \emph{property} in the non-unitary setting, it is additional \emph{structure} in the unitary setting \cite{MR2091457,MR4133163}.
 Thus $n\Hilb$ should come with canonical involutions corresponding to duals at various levels.